Ayomide-Akindele/Orange-farm-project/README.md

 ## Description
-The project is a website for an orange famr.
+The project is a website for an orange farm.
 The website shows what the farm has to offer and how to contact the farm.

+## Tools used
+- Html
+- css